Tax season comes every year. But every year, you can still get caught off guard with tax problems that require fixing and repairs.

 Either way, the Internal Revenue Service (IRS) will know.
 And when that happens, you might face scenarios you’d rather not get entangled with.

-So, what can you expect if you file taxes wrong?
+So, what could happen if you file taxes wrong?
 Here are the possibilities.

 4 Scenarios That Might Happen if You’ve Filed Your Taxes Wrong